royalbhati/react-starter-lite/Readme.md

 I know but I dont like it 🤷‍♂,this has a simple boilerplate as compared to CRA and lite.
 Enough to get your hands dirty 🔥

+## Install

+- Using NPX

+  1. `npx react-starter-lite`

+- Using NPM

+  1.  first run `npm i react-starter-lite -g`

+  2.  then run `react-starter-lite` in your desired directory

 ## Issues

 npm install is not working as expected use `npx react-starter-lite`